alpheustangs/rowid.js/README.md

 console.log(typeof id === "string"); // true
 ```

-Or you can specify the number of random digits, a larger number will generate a longer ID, with less chance of collision.
+Or you can specify the number of randomness, a larger number will generate a longer ID, with less chance of collision.

 ```typescript
 import RowID from "rowid";